Shazam! (film): Plot

-In 1974 in Upstate New York, young Thaddeus Sivana is riding in a car with his abusive father and brother Sid during a snowstorm and is mocked and verbally harassed by them constantly.
+In 1974 in Upstate New York, young Thaddeus Sivana is riding in a car with his abusive father and elder brother Sid during a snowstorm, being mocked and verbally harassed by them constantly.
 He is suddenly transported to the Rock of Eternity, a mystic temple located in another dimension.

-There, he meets an ancient wizard named Shazam, who has spent centuries searching for someone pure of heart to bestow his power and name as champion after the previous one released the Seven Deadly Sins.
+There, Thaddeus meets the ancient wizard Shazam, who has spent centuries searching for someone pure of heart upon whom to bestow his powers and name as champion after his previous one unleashed the Seven Deadly Sins.
 Thaddeus is tempted by the Sins, who promise him power if he frees them.
 The wizard deems Thaddeus unworthy and magically returns him to the car.
-Sivana's frustration and confusion leads to a vehicular accident, resulting in his father becoming paralyzed from the waist down and even more resentful towards him.
-Both he and Sid blame Thaddeus.
+His frustration and confusion leads to a crash, resulting in his father becoming paraplegic and even more resentful towards him.
 The Sins send Thaddeus a message via his 8-Ball toy, telling him to find them.

-In present-day Fawcett City, Philadelphia, 14-year-old foster child Billy Batson continually runs away from foster homes to search for his birth mother from whom he became separated while at a carnival ten years ago.
-He locks some police officers in a store and uses their computer to try finding his mother, which is unsuccessful.
-He is placed in a group home run by Víctor and Rosa Vásquez with five other foster children: Mary Bromfield, Pedro Peña, Eugene Choi, Darla Dudley, and superhero enthusiast Freddy Freeman.
+In present-day Philadelphia, 14-year-old foster child Billy Batson continually runs away from foster homes to search for his birth mother, whom he has been seeking ever since being separated from her at a carnival 10 years ago.
+He locks some police officers in a store to use their computer to locate her, but is unsuccessful.
+A social worker places Billy in a group home run by Víctor and Rosa Vásquez.
+They both had been in the system and have five other foster children: "den mother" Mary Bromfield, shy Pedro Peña, obsessive gamer Eugene Choi, energetic Darla Dudley, and superhero enthusiast Freddy Freeman.

 Elsewhere, an embittered Sivana succeeds in his lifelong quest to return to the Rock of Eternity.
-He becomes the Sins' vessel when the Eye fuses itself with his body and overpowers the wizard.
-He promptly uses his newfound powers to kill his father, brother, and Sivana Industries' board of directors.
+He becomes the Sins' vessel through a magical orb that replaces one of his eyes, allowing him to easily overpower the wizard.
+He promptly uses his newfound powers to kill his father, Sid, and Sivana Industries' board of directors.
+Billy defends Freddy from bullies at school and is pursued into a subway car, where he is transported to the Rock of Eternity.
+The dying wizard chooses him as his new champion; by saying "Shazam," Billy transforms into an adult superhero.
+He then vanishes, leaving his magical staff behind.

-Billy defends Freddy from bullies at school and is chased into a subway, where he is transported to the Rock of Eternity.
-The wizard chooses Billy to be his new champion; by saying the name "Shazam," Billy transforms into an adult superhero.
-The wizard seemingly dies and leaves his magical staff behind.
-Freddy is taken into Billy's confidence and helps him explore his newfound powers, which include superhuman strength, near-invulnerability, and electricity manipulation.
-By saying "Shazam" again, he can transform back into his normal body.
+Freddy is taken into Billy's confidence and helps him explore his newfound powers, which include superhuman strength, near-invulnerability, superspeed, and electrokinesis.
+By saying "Shazam" again, he can return to his normal body.
 Freddy posts viral videos of the new superhero, and Billy starts skipping school to use his powers to busk for money and fame.
-He gets into an argument with Freddy after accidentally endangering and saving a bus full of people.
-Sivana arrives and demands that he surrender his powers.
-Billy discovers he can fly and escapes.
-He learns his biological mother's location and visits her, only to be heartbroken upon learning she abandoned him at the carnival after feeling inadequate as a young mother and no longer wanting him in her life.
+He gets into an argument with Freddy over his irresponsible attitude after accidentally endangering, then saving, a bus full of people.

+Sivana arrives and swiftly defeats Billy with his magic, causing him to panic and lose confidence; he escapes only after accidentally discovering that he can fly.
+He learns his biological mother's location and visits her, only to be heartbroken upon learning she abandoned him at the carnival intentionally after feeling inadequate as a teenage mother and no longer wanting him in her life.